 The first known temple at the sanctuary - dating to the late 6th century BCE - rests on a low rock spur south of the river and is aligned toward the east on a foundation measuring c.
 11 by 20 m.
 Little is preserved beyond partial lower courses and cuttings in the bedrock for the same.
 A few remains of the architecture allow specific identification of the temple as being of the Doric order.
-The Persians destroyed the sanctuary structures in 480 BCE and took the cult statue back to Susa.
+The Persians destroyed the sanctuary structures in 480 BCE and returned the cult statue to Susa.
 The temple was reconstructed in the 420s BCE.
 Although the temple is poorly preserved, it can be rebuilt to have four columns in the cella (naos) and an adyton (innermost chamber of the temple) at the rear of the cella.
 The presence of an adyton is asserted for the temple of Artemis at Loutsa (Artemida), 6.1 km to the north, and the temple of Artemis at Aulis, 67 km northwest.
-This feature may also be shared by the 6th century BCE Temple of Aphaea on Aigina.
+The 6th century BCE Temple of Aphaea on Aigina may also share this feature.
 Most probably, the shared characteristic of an adyton was a typical regional practice in the cult of Artemis.
 There is disagreement on whether the temple has been hexastyle-prostyle (6 columns across the front only) or distyle in antis (2 columns between projecting walls) in the plan.
-There is a stepped retaining wall on the northern side of the temple platform.
+A stepped retaining wall is on the temple platform's northern side.

 The Temple of Artemis (in the foreground).